How Teens Get High Legally

 Cough medicines, dietary supplements, sleep aids and caffeine pills are often the first substances of abuse among teens.
 Easy to purchase or take from home, many teens experiment with these over-the-counter substances believing them to be safe because they are legal and readily available to the public.
 Unfortunately, the risks of abuse of these medications and supplements are many.

-Risks of OTC drug abuse include:
+Risks of over-the-counter drug abuse include:

 - Cardiac arrest when taking too many caffeine pills or diet pills, especially in combination with other stimulant substances